driv/driv.github.io/_drafts/build-deploy-with-kpack-fluxcd.markdown

 docker run -p 4444:4444 my-golang-image
 {% endhighlight %}

-One important feature is that it allows rebasing images.
+One important feature is rebasing images.
 This means that it can swap the run image without rebuilding the source code.
 Perfect for fixing vulnerabilities.

 #### Kpack implements Buildpacks